Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Criterion for the nonvanishing of the Symplectic Homology of a Weinstein -manifold.

 where $V$ is a vector space over $\Q$ and $\rho(t_k)=-Id$ for $k=1,\ldots, l$, then $S\mathbf{H}(X_{\Lambda})\neq0$. \end{thm:criterion}

 There is a fair amount of work that goes into defining a chain complex and differential of $L\mathbf{H}^{H_0}(\Lambda)$ in~\cite{BEE}.
 For the readers convenience we recall the relevant definitions and notation, with the slight modification that chain complexes are denoted with a $C$ instead of $CH$.

-Consider the Legendrian contact homology differential graded algebra $(\mathcal{A}(\Lambda; \Z), \partial)$, with the null cobordant spin structure on each $\Lambda_i$, and generated by the Reeb chords of $\Lambda$.
-For the purposes of this section, we assume the DGA also had generators $e_i$, where $e_i$ is an idempotent element associated to the link component $\Lambda^{(i)}$ and which we refer to as an empty Reeb chord.
+\textbf{The generators of $LC^{H_0}(\Lambda)$:} Consider the Legendrian contact homology differential graded algebra $(\mathcal{A}(\Lambda; \Z), \partial)$, with the null cobordant spin structure on each $\Lambda^{(i)}$.
+For the purposes of this section, we assume the dg-algebra also had generators $e_i$, where $e_i$ is an idempotent element associated to the link component $\Lambda^{(i)}$ and which we refer to as an empty Reeb chord.
 Moreover, we also require the empty Reeb chords to satisfy the following relations:

 and